pablodecm/phd_thesis/src/102_chapter_2.md

 [-@fig:LHC_overall].
-The setup was designed to achieve center-of-mass energies up to 14 TeV for nominal instantaneous luminosities reaching $10 \times 10^{34} \textrm{cm}^{-1} \textrm{s}^{-1}$ for proton-proton collisions and hence explore the high-energy frontier of particle-physics.
+The setup was designed to achieve center-of-mass energies up to 14 TeV for nominal instantaneous luminosities reaching $10 \times 10^{34} \textrm{cm}^{-1} \textrm{s}^{-1}$ for proton-proton collisions, and hence explore the high-energy frontier of particle physics.

 ![LHC Overall